 At Cargill, we're committed to making responsible use of nature's gifts.
 That's why, for more than two decades, we have considered the production of Finely Textured Beef (FTB) a natural extension of our efforts to maintain a sustainable, affordable food supply.
 While FTB isn't used in all of our ground beef products, we're proud to offer this 100% pure beef product as an option our customers can use to feed more people, more affordably.

 Simply put, it's the 100% pure lean beef remaining on the fat trimmed from steaks and roasts.
-Most of the time, this lean meat is too small to remove efficiently with a knife.
-So instead, we've developed a patented technology that helps us recover this lean beef, so we can make better use of the animals we harvest, produce more food and keep beef prices more affordable.
-And since FTB is 95% lean beef, it helps us create the many lean points available in your grocer's meat case.
+Since it's too small to remove efficiently with a knife, we've developed a patented technology that helps us recover as much beef as possible.
+This helps us make better use of the animals we harvest, produce more food and keep beef prices more affordable.
+And since FTB is 95% lean, it helps us create the many lean points available in your grocer's meat case.

 Explore the world without FTB: Watch our video and see what it would take to replace this critical food source.

 Because the use of FTB helps maximize the amount of lean beef we can collect from each animal for human food, it is a key element in keeping beef prices stable.
 Without FTB, consumers would pay 5 to 10 percent more for their ground beef.
 In addition, prices would likely increase for all beef, as more of the overall beef supply would need to be used for ground beef production.
 With nearly one in five American families struggling to put food on the table due to rising food prices and economic challenges, those higher prices could have an enormous impact on many families.

 It's important that you understand how critical FTB is to beef production, both now and in the future.
 It's respectful of the animals we use for our food and eliminates waste.
 And in today's world, where hunger is so common, waste is more than unjustified.
 It's just plain wrong.

 Have more questions?
 Visit GroundBeefAnswers.com for more information.